tamasjung/maker/README.md

 * handles
   * iterations
   * conditionals

-##Pros
-* small
-* building blocks are plain functions
-* solves the parameter order issue
-* save us from the boilerplate part of the code
-* leverage Clojure's dependency notation of `ns` macro and `require` function

-## Cons
-* new tool - new mistakes
-* needs some preparation for debugging

 ## Possible future directions
 * other execution plans (the current one is depth-first serial)